asreview/asreview/docs/source/features/screening.rst

 .. warning::

-  If you are in doubt, think harder and take your time to make a decision, you are the oracle.
+  If you are in doubt, take your time to think on the decision, you are the oracle.
 Based on your input, a new model will be trained in the background.
 If you make decisions faster than the model needs for computing new relevance scores, you will simply be presented with the record next in